 Story-wise, it was okay with a great conclusion.
 I didn’t expect the plot twists either, and the revelation about Anna blew my mind off!
 Anyway, the team deserved to have peace and a happy ending, and as for Idun, it served her right!

 One thing I disliked about this series was the book covers.
-It was about ‘All the Pretty Monsters’, but the characters on the cover was downright scary!
+It was about ‘All the Pretty Monsters’, but the characters on the cover were downright scary!